Early childhood curricula and interventions

 Strategy overview

-- Preparing children for kindergarten: Evidence-based early childhood curricula and interventions are designed to help young children develop a wide range of skills that will better position them to succeed in elementary school and beyond.
+Preparing children for kindergarten: Evidence-based early childhood curricula and interventions are designed to help young children develop a range of skills that will better position them to succeed in elementary school and beyond.
 Many curricula and interventions are integrated into a child care center or preschool’s daily routines, though some may also include at-home activities.
 Typically, programming is divided by age: 0-2 (infants and toddlers) and 3-4 (preschoolers).

-- Playing and learning: Evidence-based curricula and interventions are delivered through a range of methods, including teacher-led content lessons, interactive software programs, and more.
+Playing and learning: Evidence-based curricula and interventions are delivered through a range of methods, including teacher-led lessons, interactive software programs, and more.
 One increasingly common, evidence-based approach to skill-building is through play-based learning.
 Broadly, learning through play can take two forms: child-directed and teacher-guided.
 For instance, children may be encouraged to explore their creativity and interpersonal skills by playing with blocks; after a certain period, a teacher may add some structured learning to the activity, such as asking children to count the number of blocks or to describe what they are building.

-- Providing training and classroom materials: Many curricula and interventions offer direct training from program staff or online modules to prepare teachers to deliver the model.
+Providing intensive training and classroom materials: Many curricula and interventions offer direct training from program staff or online modules to prepare teachers to deliver the model.
 This is often supplemented with professional development workshops, coaching and mentorship opportunities with curriculum experts, and access to peer communities of practice.
 In some cases, teachers may also become certified or accredited in specific curricula or intervention models.

 Two program-based systematic reviews and one general meta-analysis demonstrate that evidence-based and skills-focused curricula and interventions improve a variety of school readiness outcomes, including social-emotional skills, language and print knowledge, cognitive abilities, and pre-academic skills.